 ABSTRACT

 The present study was conducted to identify the major constraints and gather suggestions from farmers regarding the adoption of Integrated Farming Systems (IFS) in Dausa district, Rajasthan.
 Findings revealed that the primary constraint faced by farmers was the lack of information on the type and size of enterprises suitable for IFS models (Garrett Score 64.29), reflecting limited knowledge for effective planning and integration.
 Other significant constraints included inadequate market facilities, insufficient knowledge of different farming systems, lack of timely financial support, limited training opportunities, poor transport infrastructure, shortage of skilled labour, and absence of storage facilities for perishable produce.
-Regarding suggestions, farmers emphasized the need for timely financial assistance from institutions, availability of quality agricultural inputs at subsidized prices, provision of remunerative market prices, organizing training programs to attract rural youth into agriculture, and development of adequate storage and marketing facilities.
+Regarding suggestions, farmers emphasised the need for timely financial assistance from institutions, availability of quality agricultural inputs at subsidized prices, provision of remunerative market prices, organizing training programs to attract rural youth into agriculture, and development of adequate storage and marketing facilities.
 The study concludes that addressing these key constraints through targeted policy interventions, financial support, capacity building, and infrastructural improvements can significantly enhance IFS adoption, thereby improving farm productivity, profitability, and livelihoods in the region.

 Keywords: Integrated Farming System, constraints, farmer perception and garret score.